 If you are looking for a birdhouse plan that will attract bluebirds, the one shown above is perfect.
 It provides plenty of room for the birds to nest and has an easy-to-follow construction plan.

-Tips on Building Your First Bluebird House
+Tips on Building Your First

 Select the right location

-Make sure the entrance hole is the right size.
+Make sure the is the right size.

-Nesting Material
+Material

-A bluebird trail can be created throughout an area in an effort not only for the bluebirds but also for other species, including raptors, birds of prey such as hawks and owls which normally pose a threat to baby bluebirds.
+A can be created throughout an area in an effort not only for the bluebirds but also for other species, including raptors, birds of prey such as hawks and owls which normally pose a threat to baby bluebirds.

 Final Thought